mkayeterry/recipe-urls/README.md

 ## Overview

-`recipe-urls` is a Python package designed to gather base URLs from recipe websites.
+`recipe-urls` is a Python package designed to gather recipe URLs from a given base URL.

 ## Installation